 During 2000 and 2001, we paid an affiliate of the HWP stockholders a fee for management advisory services provided to us in the amounts of \$150,000 and \$112,500, respectively.
-At the completion of this offering, we will pay a fee to an affiliate of the HWP stockholders of up to \$1.84 million and the agreement governing these fees will terminate.
-We will make this payment concurrently with the closing of this offering.
+At the completion of this offering, we will pay a fee to an affiliate of the HWP stockholders of up to \$1.96 million and the agreement governing these fees will terminate.
+We will pay any such fee concurrently with the closing of this offering and, if applicable, the closing of the underwriters' over-allotment option.